 To ancient people, it was a different matter.
 As food grew scarce, the old and the very young began to die, then the adults, until only the young, strong adults were left.

 According to the biblical text, the priests of Baal lost the contest in a spectacular way, with fire exploding from the sky.
-All four and hundred and fifty were slaughtered by the followers of Elijah.
-The text records the end of the severe drought that had gripped the land.
+All four hundred and fifty were hunted down and slaughtered by the followers of Elijah.

 Elijah knew that Jezebel would make a fearsome enemy, so he fled.

 The palace was a two-storey building surrounding a grand, ceremonial courtyard.
 It was called the Ivory House because of the number of carved ivory decorations on its walls and furniture.
-Archaeologists have unearthed many of the ivory plaques that decorated the walls and furniture of this palace.
+Archaeologists have dug up many of the ivory plaques that decorated the walls and furniture.

 ‘He (Ahab) lay down on his bed, turned away his face, and would not eat.